Melina Matsoukas Bio

 Melina Matsoukas Awards Won

-Matsoukas’s verified awards include the MTV Video Music Award for Video of the Year for Beyoncé’s “Formation” and the Grand Prix for Excellence in Music Video at the 2016 Cannes Lions for the same work.
-She was honored with the Franklin J. Schaffner Alumni Medal by the American Film Institute in 2019 and has received industry honors for her commercial and music video work.
+Melina Matsoukas has accumulated significant accolades throughout her career.
+She won the MTV Video Music Award for Video of the Year in 2016 for Beyonce’s “Formation” and the Grand Prix for Excellence in Music Video at Cannes Lions.
+She earned the Franklin J. Schaffner Alumni Medal from the American Film Institute in 2019 and was named to the Ebony Power 100 List in 2020.
+Her work on Queen and Slim garnered her the Black Reel Award, BET Award, and National Board of Review Award.

 | Award | Wins | Year |